SIGNIFICANT ENCOUNTERS is a project in three parts: a live performance, a video installation and an underwater sound piece.

 SIGNIFICANT ENCOUNTERS looks at how meanings can be constructed based on the coming-together of things.
 In this instance these things include people, gymnasium mats, bodies of water, whales, video cameras and different spaces within a swimming pool.
 The work deals with how these things can be situated, put into dialogue with one another and disrupted through mutual encounter.
 The encounters are presented as a series of situations where each pose a kind of obstacle to the other – either ethical, physical or material.

-The swimming pool is a curious space to explore these encounters as it can represent so many things – transformation, transition, freedom, vulnerability and exchange.
+Swimming pools are curious spaces to explore these encounters as they can represent so many things – transformation, transition, freedom, vulnerability and exchange.
 They are spaces which somehow simulate and empathise with nature, yet demonstrate the potential of human-construction.
-The swimming pool is a highly complex theatrical and symbolic space.

-SIGNIFICANT ENCOUNTERS was initially presented in the framework of the MFA Performance program at Listaháskóli Íslands (Iceland University of the Arts).
+SIGNIFICANT ENCOUNTERS was initially presented in the framework of the MFA Performance program at Listaháskóli Íslands (Iceland University of the Arts), followed by a remount in 2018 for EVERYBODY'S SPECTACULAR Festival, Reykjavík.
 The work continues to drift fluidly between people & waters. * Video documentation can be provided upon request.
+Image credit - Owen Fiene